Interpolating between small- and large-$g$ expansions using Bayesian Model Mixing: Summary and outlook

-Taking care not to over-constrain intermediate behavior may be relevant for the application to bridging the nuclear matter equation of state between saturation density and QCD asymptopia.
+Taking care not to over-constrain intermediate behavior may be relevant for the application to bridging the nuclear matter equation of state between saturation density and QCD ``asymptopia".
 At the low density end, chiral EFT provides an expansion with theoretical truncation errors, while at the high density end one can anchor the result with a QCD calculation, as in Ref.~\cite{Huth:2020ozf}.
 Because the question of an intermediate phase transition is open, we would want to minimize prior constraints.

-More generally though, we will want to incorporate all well-established prior information.
+Ambiguities as regards the behavior in the intermediate regime will disappear in applications where competing expansions overlap---as already pointed out for linear mixing.
+Even if expansions do not overlap we may have prior information that the observable being studied is smooth in the intermediate region.
 In Sec.~\ref{sec:gps} we introduced a model to bridge the gap in the toy model with prior expectations of smoothness, implemented as localized multivariate mixing using a GP.
 Not unexpectedly, the details of the GP, such as the choice of the kernel, matter (Mat\'ern 3/2 is much favored over RBF), but the use of a Mahalanobis diagnostic to check on the kernel and training method shows reasonable insensitivity to the choice of the latter.
 The final results are very good.
 If we did not seek an uncertainty estimate, the FPR results~\cite{Honda:2014bza} might be favored for highest precision in this particular application.
 But, for the more likely extensions to nuclear physics problems, our multivariate model mixing is a compelling approach.

 When using this approach to construct the mixed model we did not take into account correlations between the truncation error in each of the power series across different values of $g$.
 Such correlations do not affect the mixing at a particular value of $g$.
 Extending the multivariate model mixing approach employed here to obtain the covariance matrix of the mixed model that emerges from combining $K$ models, each of which has a non-diagonal covariance matrix, is an interesting topic for future investigation.